dulalsaurab/Sorting-Movies-Directory/README.md

 # Sorting Movies Directory(IMDB and Rotten Tomatos score)

-This Project reads movies name from a given movie directory and generates a csv file sorting movies according it's imdb and rottentomatoes rating.
+This project reads the movies names from a given directory and generates a csv file sorting the movies according it's imdb and rottentomatoes rating.

-Note: This script find details of movies listed on IMDB and on rottentomatoes only, dont try some iliwood or kollyhood movies :D
+Note: This script find details of movies listed on IMDB and on rottentomatoes only.
+It won't work for those movies which are not listed on either IMDB or on Rotten Tomatos

-    General steps followed :
+**Dependencies**

+**General steps followed**

       Read movies from the directory